mitin20/CURSOR_PROJECTS/README.md

 ## Models

 You can use Cursor with two AI models.
-* GPT-3.5: Fast, worse at coding.
+* GPT-3.5: Reliable for simple queries.
+Fast.
 Available to all users.
 * GPT-4: Very good at coding.
+Slow.
 Available to pro subscribers.

 ## Help!